microsoft/vscode-iot-workbench/docs/iot-button/teXXmo_IoT_button_get_started.md

-# Get Started with teXXmo IoT button in IoT Workbench
+# Get Started with teXXmo IoT button in IoT Device Workbench
 ---

 # Table of Contents